sul-dlss/dlme-transform/README.md

 The output will appear in STDOUT inside the container and be written to `/opt/traject/output`.
-(In this example, `/opt/traject/output` inside the container is mounted from `./output` outside the container.)
+(In this example, `/opt/traject/output` inside the container is mounted from `./output` outside the container, which will correspond to the 'output' subfolder in your locally cloned dlme-transform repo.)

-For developing the mapping, you may want to link in local Traject configs and metadata.
-You can add a volume for the configs and for the metadata, and skip fetching them from Github.
+For development purposes, instead of pulling configs and harvested data to transform from Github, you can pull them in locally.
+This may be useful as you test new traject configs before pushing them to GitHub.
+To do this, map in local directories using the -v switch.

+Note: you should use your actual local directories in place of three example directories below specified with the -v switch for configs, data, and output.
+In the example below, the `dlme-traject` and `dlme-metadata` repositories are cloned one directory up from the `dlme-transform` repository we are running from.
+Output will be written to the output subfolder of the `dlme-transform` repo (your current directory) as in the Github example above.

+Instead of specifying a directory relative to the current directory (as in the example below), you could also specify an absolute path on your machine, like `/Users/YourName/development/dlme-metadata`.
+Be sure to specify the root of the checked out repositories in each case.

+Specify the Traject config file to use with the -c switch as shown below (e.g. `-c config/traject_config_file.rb`)

 ```
 docker run --rm -e SKIP_FETCH_CONFIG=true \
                 -e SKIP_FETCH_DATA=true \
-                -v $(pwd)/config:/opt/traject/config \
+                -v $(pwd)/../dlme-traject:/opt/traject/config \
-                -v $(pwd)/data:/opt/traject/dlme-metadata \
+                -v $(pwd)/../dlme-metadata:/opt/traject/dlme-metadata \
                 -v $(pwd)/output:/opt/traject/output \
                 suldlss/dlme-transform:latest \
                 -c config/mods_config.rb \